freddiehaddad/assembly/README.md

 movq    %rsi, 8(%rsp)
 ```

-Adding the two values is slightly interesting because the `add` instruction only takes two arguments -- the operands.
+Adding the two values is slightly interesting because the `add` instruction only takes two arguments &mdash; the operands.
 The second operand is updated with the result of the operation.

 You can think of